 If your label configuration extends to the edge of your sheet or close to it, we recommend figuring out your non-printable margins.
 To determine what your printer's non-printable margins are, you can look to your printer's instruction manual or use our printer margin tool.
-Print the document and measure the 1cm line in step 2.
-If the line is not an accurate centimetre, return to the print dialog box and select the "Fit to Page" or "Print Actual Size" option.
+Print the document and measure the 1" line in step 2.
+If the line is not an accurate inch, return to the print dialog box and select the "Fit to Page" or "Print Actual Size" option.
 Setting the "Custom Scale" option to 100% will produce the same results.
 Print the document again and remeasure.
-Once you're sure it's printing to scale, start from the edge of the paper and work your way in until you find the first full box.
+Once you're sure it's printing to scale, start from the edge of the paper and work your way in until you find the first full box, each box is 30mm wide.
 The numbers next to the first full box are your non-printable margins.

 Why do my margins appear slightly off?

 Label sheets can shifting during the manufacturing and/or printing processes.
 While our quality assurance standards are in place to ensure that label sheets don't shift more than 1.5875mm, we recommend leaving 3.175mm between your design and the cut marks.
 Adding a bleed is another way to avoid shifting.
 Find out how to add bleed in Maestro Label Designer.
 You should also stack your labels neatly and evenly in your paper tray.Was this answer helpful?
 87

 Why won't my label sheets feed into the printer?